E-2 Visas for Israelis Have Finally Arrived

 Benefits of E-2 Visas for Israelis

-The benefits of the E-2 visa are many: 1) The visa is good for five years and is renewable as long as the business continues to operate.
+The benefits of the E-2 visa are many: 1) The visa is good for two years and is renewable as long as the business continues to operate.
 2) The spouse of the investor also is given an E-2 visa, but unlike the investor, who can only work for the business, the spouse can work anywhere.
 3) All members of the family are eligible for Social Security numbers, similar to the Teudat Zahut in Israel, although the children of the investor cannot work but can attend school.

 Things to Consider

 Potential investors should consider the following factors before filing an application: